 Oatmeal Cookies With Dried Figs

-What started me on this new adventure was a recent visit of fig picking with my friend Darlene.
+What started me on this new adventure was a recent visit to fig picking with my friend Darlene.
 She has a big, beautiful fig tree that takes up about half of her back yard.
 We were discussing different ways to eat them when she told me how good they are dried.
 That was something I had never thought of doing, but she suggested I try it.
-So I borrowed my son’s dehydrator and started learning this ancient way of preserving fresh picked figs.
+So I borrowed my son’s dehydrator and started learning this ancient way of preserving fresh-picked figs.

 Drying the Figs